JustGoodOldHaroldHere/PlexConfiguration/Radarr.md

-Radarr is very much Sonarr but for movies. it is an automated way of downloading and handling movies.

 # Installation
+Radarr is very much just Sonarr but for movies. it is an automated way of downloading and handling movies.
 ## Run all commands with sudo